-Digital Speech was developed as a way to test these high-end hearing aids.
-Instead of presenting a continuous signal, it presents an interrupted signal that the aid regards as speech instead of noise.
-The Composite and Digital Speech signals can be used with several different types of speech weightings: ANSI, ICRA and FLAT.
+Complex signals can be used with several different types of weightings: ANSI, ICRA, FLAT and PINK.
 Flat is generally only used for specific research purposes-it contains no speech weighting and is difficult for most hearing aid circuits to process.
-See Section 2.3 for a discussion of the ANSI and ICRA speech weightings.
+PINK is a recent introduction to FONIX analyzers.